• About

 World Meteorological Organization (WMO) has warned that the world is increasingly likely to experience another record-breaking hot year before the end of the decade, as rising greenhouse gas emissions and the intensifying effects of El Niño continue to accelerate the global climate crisis.

-A new WMO climate update has highlighted that there is an 86 percent chance that at least one year between 2026 and 2030 will surpass 2024 as the hottest year ever recorded.
+According to the World Meteorological Organization there is an 86% chance that at least one year between 2026 and 2030 will surpass 2024 as the hottest year ever recorded.

-Scientists also estimate there is a 75 percent likelihood that the average global temperature over the five-year period will exceed 1.5 degrees Celsius above pre-industrial levels.
+Scientists also estimate there is a 75% likelihood that the average global temperature over the five-year period will exceed 1.5°C above pre-industrial levels.

-The findings add to mounting concern among scientists and policymakers that the planet is moving dangerously close to breaching key climate thresholds set under the Paris Agreement, while extreme weather events continue to affect communities across the globe.
+The findings add to mounting concern among scientists and policymakers that the planet is moving dangerously close to breaching key climate thresholds set under the Paris Agreement.
+At the same time, extreme weather events continue to affect communities across the globe.

 ADVERTISEMENT